-The holiday is said to be Satan's last hurrah before the dawn of May Day (or Beltane), which brings the light, warmth, and life that denizens of the Pit seem to revile.
-All the witches and wizards of the world are said to celebrate on the nearest wooded hills, with the biggest, most raucous celebration taking place on Brocken (the highest peak of Germany's Harz Mountains) where Satan himself makes a special appearance.
-The Powers of Darkness go out with a bang just as they start their annual reign on October 31st: by taking advantage of the thin veil between the living and the dead and stirring up mischief.
+The holiday is said to be Satan's last hurrah before the dawn of May Day (or Beltane), which ushers in the light, warmth, and life that evil spirits seem to revile.
+All the black magic covens across the world are said to hold wild orgies in the woods or on high hills, with the biggest, most raucous celebration taking place on Germany's gloomy Brocken, the peak of the Harz Mountains, where Satan himself always makes a special appearance.
+The Powers of Darkness go out with a bang just as they began their six-month reign on October 31st: by taking advantage of the thin veil between the living and the dead and stirring up mischief.

-If you hope to make it through the night without having a Night Mare haunt your bed, a witch curse your future plans, or a vampire drain the vitality from your body, here are a few suggestions from celebrants around the world.
+If you hope to make it through the evening without being tormented by dreams of witches, goblins, and the undead, here are a few suggestions from celebrants around the world.

-7. BE WITH PEOPLE, HAVE FUN, AND BE LOUD
+7. BE WITH PEOPLE, HAVE FUN, AND GET LOUD

-Walpurgis Night is all about community: about making a loud, wild noise to scare off the enemies of mankind, so try to get some friends together and make some mischief.
+Walpurgis Night is all about community: about making a loud, wild noise to scare off humanity's ancient adversaries, so try to get some friends together and make some mischief of your own.
 Have a great time: prank each other (although it is traditional to prank strangers, that’s not quite in the spirit of human fellowship, is it?), make jokes, play music, and enjoy each other’s company.

-Walpurgisnacht is all about banding together and flipping a collective bird to the misanthropic forces that are fighting to screw up our lives and confuse our togetherness and turn our love for each other into hate.
-Especially in today’s highly politicized, highly divided culture, make an effort to have fun, cut loose, and enjoy your friends.
+Walpurgisnacht is all about banding together and flipping a collective middle-finger to the misanthropic forces that are fighting to screw up our lives, confuse our togetherness, and turn our love for each other into hate.
+Especially in today’s highly politicized, venomous culture of division, make an effort to have fun, cut loose, and enjoy your friends.

 5. THE HANGING OF THE GREENS